About Japanese Maple Trees: Acer palmatum and A. japonicum

 RELATED TOPIC: Buyer’s Guide How To Choose Garden Hand Pruners (Secateurs)

-How To Prune Japanese Maple Trees
+How to Prune Japanese Maple Trees

 One of the beautiful features of the Japanese maple tree is the stem structure of twisting or cascading branches.
 Which can’t be seen if it is allowed to get too bushy.
 Pruning and shaping is needed to bring out those dramatic effects in the Japanese maple tree.